eZ0/boilerplate_less/README.md

-#How to: gulp with less [Gulp - The streaming build system]
+#How to gulp with less
+[Gulp - The streaming build system]

 ###1.
 Open Terminal
 Check if npm is installed: